theoliverlear/Style-Guide/Style Guide/Introduction.md

 section is being worked on.
 You can then merge the two branches together when they wont have issues

+using a language what it's "meant for" vs using as a means of communication ideas like a regular language does

 you code is and is read as a document.
 It should be formatted as such with headings, bodies, and an enclosing and limiting margin